 Mum came up with #loveeachother which was no surprise given my mum is such a humanitarian and a strong ambassador for world peace and equality between all mankind.
 She loves people and believes in the power of love.
 If you are her facebook friend you would see how passionate she is about the power of the human spirit and what it can accomplish.
 I have watched her change the lives of strangers in seconds with love from her heart.
 She does it all the time because she genuinely loves people and makes it her job to make them feel good about themselves and isn't shy about taking a keen and obvious interest specifically to find what it is she may need to boost them up.

-Mum asked me to put together this page on her website and I thought it may be appropriate to share my thoughts about mum, my own personal experience with cancer, and to include photos from our overseas trip that unravelled very quickly when mum was diagnosed.
+Mum asked me to put together this page on her website and I thought it may be appropriate to share my thoughts about mum, my own personal experience with cancer, and to include photos from our overseas trip that arose very quickly when mum was diagnosed.
 I had the most amazing time of my life but truth is I could have gone to a Victorian country town with mum and had the same fun.
 It was an adventure and experience I will never forget and will treasure for my lifetime.
 Given that mum has defied the odds this far I know we will have another travel adventure together again.
 Greek Islands mum?
-Well....we haven't been to Santorini yet (lol) however in January 2019 we did get the opportunity to go on a vacay to Hamilton Island in Queensland which was fun and adventure filled.
+Well....we haven't been to Santorini yet (lol) however in January 2019 we did get the opportunity to go on a vacay to Hamilton Island (a favourite destination we have been to over a handful of times) in Queensland which was fun and adventure filled.
 Living with cancer is very challenging on many fronts and we don't have the luxury of planning ahead as we don't know what tomorrow may look like.
-However, we did pull off another getaway (impromptu) together joined by family and given we never know if it could be the last - mum signs up for it all from golf buggy rallies to jet-ski races (even if she did end up on the back of mine as I navigated the seas flinging us into the skies as we crashed against waves.
+So any type of getaway we pull off is a bonus including this impromptu one joined by family.
+Given we never know if it could be the last - mum signs up for it all from golf buggy rallies to jet-ski races (even if she did end up on the back of mine as I navigated the seas flinging us into the skies as we crashed against waves.
 Mum never came off - I had bruises for days to prove it - as her hands were almost glued to my waist) and breathes every moment of it in.

 Thank you also to everyone who sponsored my mum and I for the 21km Peter Mac walk in October 2018 joined by family and friends.
 It was an incredible event for a significant cause.
 We proudly raised in excess of $100,000 with combined initiatives for Peter Mac Fundraising.
 I often think about young children (who are little or still at school) who have a mum or dad with cancer and how scared and alone they must feel.
 It would be so awesome if we could find a cure for this insidious disease cancer.

-As mum says "Believe in the Unbelievable" and do what we can to have an "attitude of gratitude" and #loveyourmother and #loveeachother.
+As mum says "Believe in the Unbelievable" and do what we can to have an "attitude of gratefulness" and #loveyourmother and #loveeachother.